See the list of vulnerabilities detected

 You can customize the table view by choosing which columns to display.
 Click the Columns button to open a pop-up window where you can hide or show columns.

-Note: Your preferences for which columns to see persist across Vulnerabilities sections within your groups.
+Note: Your preferences for which columns to see persist across Injected sections within your groups.

 Role required: User, Vulnerability Manager or User Manager